xantorohara/koulu/README.md

 # Koulu - Google Chrome cookie tracker extension

 In some cases it is necessary to copy cookies from one domain to another on scheduled basis.

-For example, for development or testing purposes
+For example, for development or testing purposes.
-This extension does it.

 ## Installation

 You can download this extension and install it into the Chrome via "Extensions -> Load unpacked".

 After that it will be available in the navigation bar.
 Like this:

 ![Screenshot](screenshot.png)